How to Configure the RAG System

 }

 Each entry in datasources corresponds to a single source that will be sequentially used for the extraction of documents to be further processed.
 The name of each entry must correspond to one of the implemented enums.
 Datasources' secrets must be added to the environment's secret file.
-To check configurable options for specific datasources, visit datasources_configuration.json.
+To check configurable options for specific datasources, visit configuration.py of a datasource.

 LLM Configuration